npm package discovery and stats viewer.

 2. Create your model

-A model allows to you to interact with a collection and validate data with zod.
+A model allows to you to interact with an especific database and an especific collection.

-Just by passing a zod schema odemongo will validate it and in case of error it will return it
+Just by passing a zod schema odemongo will validate it and in case of error it will return it.

 import { Model } from "odemongo"

-const YOUR_MODEL = new Model(zod_schema, collection_name)
+const YOUR_MODEL = new Model(db, zod_schema, collection_name)

 3. Interact with your model